Corsair MP600 Pro LPX 4 TB PS5 SSD Review (2026)

-The Corsair MP600 Pro LPX 4 TB takes the Phison E18 platform to near-maximum consumer capacity, delivering 3,000 TBW of endurance and full Gen4 throughput in a PS5-optimized package.
+The Corsair MP600 Pro LPX 4 TB is the PS5-focused member of Corsair's Phison E18 line, pairing full 7,100 MB/s Gen4 throughput with 3,000 TBW of endurance and a pre-installed low-profile heatsink.

 Performance comparison